Back to blog

 • handling learners with very different needs in the same classroom

-• pressure to comply quickly even when systems are unclear
+• pressure to comply fast even when the systems are unclear

-• low recovery time during weekends and breaks
+• almost no recovery time on weekends and breaks

 What actually helps